pyparsing/wikispaces_archive/discussion/all_wiki_discussion_toc_2018.md

 I would have expected this:

     [['x', '+', ['y', '+', 'z']]]
     [[['x', '+', 'y'], '+', 'z']]

 I.e. parser2 seems to flatten the expression rather than making it left-associative.
 Is this a bug or a feature?

+_[ED: pyparsing uses OneOrMore vs. recursion to parse operators of like precedence, so they are returned as a single-level list.]_

 ---
 ## 2018-02-02 03:08:36 - mrrmr - Matching empty lines verbatim